 This hospital is beautifully located, well equipped according to modern ideas, and adapted to the application of scientific methods in the treatment of patients.
 Two years ago an amphitheatre for the students of this college only, was added, having a seating capacity of over sixty.
 It is the privilege of the college faculty to appoint a resident physician for the hospital from its class.
-Dr. F. E. I. iliedahl was the appointee for the present year.
+Dr. C. L. F. Swanson was the appointee for the present year.
 The term of service is one year, room and board being furnished by the hospital.
-In connection with the hospital is a training-school for nurses.
+In connection with the hospital is a training school for nurses.

-Medical Clinics are held Saturdays 10 to 12 a, m. in alternation with the Douglas County Hospital by Professor Milroy, and Surgical Clinics by Dr. Davis, Saturdays 2 to 4 p. m., by appointment.
+Medical Clinics are held Saturdays 10 to 12 a.m. in alternation with the Douglas County Hospital by Professor Milroy, and Surgical Clinics by Professor Davis, Saturdays 2 to 4 p. m., by appointment.

 Internal Medicine-Dr. W. H. Christie, Dr. W. F. Milroy.
 Surgery-Dr. B. B. Davis.

-Gynecology-Dr. Sherman Van Ness.

 Eye and Ear-Dr. H. Gifford.
 Laryngology and Rhinology-Dr. F. S. Owen.
 Pathologist-Dr. W. R. Lavender.

+THE OMAHA MEDICAL COLLEGE.
 THE OMAHA (METHODIST) HOSPITAL.